Frequently Asked Questions

 There are no minimum speed requirements for the Cloud Voice Express package.
 In general, a reliable internet connection with sufficient bandwidth is necessary to support hosted voice services.
 While there is no universally mandated minimum line speed requirement, many providers recommend a minimum upload and download speed of 100 kilobits per second (Kbps) per concurrent call for acceptable call quality.
 As long as you have fibre available in your area – cloud voice will work as expected.

-If your broadband goes down unexpectedly then please contact our support team on 0344 880 7777.
+If you need further assistance, please contact our support team on 0344 880 7777.
 We are here to help you and assist you back so your business can carry on operating.

 When choosing the best business broadband deal, you should consider the following: